 Genome structure, organization and telomeric repeats

 All Paramecium mitochondrial genomes are linear (Goddard and Cummings 1975; Morin and Cech 1988; Swart, et al. 2012).
 Our assemblies show that they are ~40 kb in the P. aurelia species and ~44 kb in P. caudatum and P. caudatum-C026.
 Telomeric repeats and gene content observed at ends of the assembled genomes imply that the full lengths of the linear contigs have been assembled in most species with the exception of the P. multimicronucleatum and P. multimicronucleatum Peniche3I mitocontigs, which appear to be missing small portions of the 3 end of the chromosome (Figure 2).
 The length of the assembled contigs in P. multimicronucleatum and P. multimicronucleatum-Peniche3I suggests an overall size closer to that observed in P. aurelia than to the larger mitochondrial genomes in the P. caudatum lineage.
 We also note that the raw assemblies for two of the P. aurelia species contain extensions (Supplementary Figure 3, 5, and 6).
 In P. novaurelia, an additional ~18 kb is present at the 5 end of the mitocontig, while in P. quadecaurelia, a small, ~1 kb extension is seen at the 3 end.
 However, the read coverage over these regions is very different from the rest of the mitocontigs, suggesting either misassembly or heterogeneity within cell populations.
 We therefore ignored these extensions in subsequent analysis.
-The organization of the genomes is very similar, with gene order preserved almost perfectly between all species (Figure 2).
+The organization of the genomes is very similar, with gene order preserved almost perfectly across all species (Figure 2).

 We also identified telomeric repeats based on the sequences at the end of assembled mitocontigs (see the Methods section for more details).
-In most P. aurelia species, we identify almost identical repeats, with a 23-bp consensus sequence GCCCTGGTGGCCCTAGAAGCTCC (Figure 3).
-However, in P. jenningsi and P. sexaurelia the telomere repeat motif is the same length, but has 1 nucleotide difference from the consensus sequence.
+In most P. aurelia species, we identified almost identical repeats, with a 23-bp consensus sequence GCCCTGGTGGCCCTAGAAGCTCC (Figure 3).
+However, in P. jenningsi and P. sexaurelia the telomere repeat motif is the same length, but differs from the consensus sequence in other species at one nucleotide position.
 Of note, these two species are the earliest diverging ones within the P. aurelia complex species included in our analysis.
 We observed even more divergent telomeric sequences in P. caudatum (GCCCTGGTAACGCTGGTCGCCCTTTTAAAATA) and P. multimicronucleatum (GCCCTTGTTACACTTGGTGGCTCTTTAAGCTCT).
 In these species, the core telomeric repeat sequence has been expanded by an additional 10-bp of sequence not present in P. aurelia.
 The Paramecium core telomeric repeat is broadly similar to that of Tetrahymena (ACCCTCGTGTCTCTTTA; Figure 3), the other Oligohymenophorean genus for which mitochondrial genomes are available, but distinct from what is observed in distantly branching ciliates such as the spirotrichean Oxytricha trifallax (Figure 3).

 Examination of existing RNA-seq datasets for several of the species revealed no evidence for RNA editing in Paramecium mitochondria (data not shown), in concordance with previous reports (Orr, et al. 1997).